LOVE AFTER DEATH

 AGFA / Something Weird (Blu-ray) (US R0 HD)

 Among its many joyous assaults on DVD-buying consumers' sensibilities, Something Weird caused a few heads to spin when people got to the centerpiece of an outrageous 2003 triple feature that started off with the insane The Atomic Brain (a.k.a.
 Monstrosity) and wrapped with Jerry Warren's head-scratching The Incredible Petrified World.
 Stuck in the middle was a mystery film called Love After Death, taken from what is apparently the only 35mm print around and bearing the on-screen title of Unsatisfied Love.
 Boasting a visual style so close to Doris Wishman it hurts (right down to the disembodied dubbing and random feet shots), this one's been passed off as an Argentinian import right down to its enigmatic director, Glauco Del Mar.
-Exactly where it came from is anyone's guess with the one-shot actors offering no help either, but it's an outrageous treat courtesy of a fly-by-night outfit called Charles Abrams Productions whose output is almost entirely represented on this double feature Blu-ray from the kind folks at AGFA and Something Weird.
+Exactly where it came from was anyone's guess [edit: mystery solved!] with the one-shot actors offering no help either, but it's an outrageous treat courtesy of a fly-by-night outfit called Charles Abrams Productions whose output is almost entirely represented on this double feature Blu-ray from the kind folks at AGFA and Something Weird.

 As mourners prepare to bury him, the cataleptic Montel (Córdova) remains very much conscious and internally pleads to be left above ground.
 After being buried (under about an inch of soil), he finally regains his motor skills and climbs up in a disoriented state that spurs him to slap on a pair of sunglasses and go on a sex crime spree.
 Meanwhile his two-timing wife, Sofia (O'Neal), is cozying up to the family doctor (Maurano) and claiming she's still a virgin due to her late husband's sexual dysfunction, which has now been cured by what amounts to premature burial Viagra.
 As Montel stumbles from one bizarre would-be carnal encounter to another, it's only a matter of time before his path crosses once again with his conniving spouse.